olcaytu-gurkan/CS102Section1GroupI/meetingslog.md

 **Present:** Everyone

 **Discussion:**
-We solved the group homework: The gangman game.
+We solved the group homework: The Hangman game.
 Everyone contributed.

 **ToDo:** Need to upload to Moodle.